 What Causes Cherry Eye?

 It is not fully understood what causes cherry eye.
 The prolapsed gland can be caused by scrolled or cartilage turned outward in the third eyelid, abnormal cells, or a prolapse of fat in the eye.
 There is likely a genetic causation as well.
 Cherry eye can affect one or both of a dog's eyes.
-However, it doesn't happen in both eyes at the same time.
 Cherry eye can occur very suddenly.
 Your dog may look perfectly normal and a few minutes later, there will be a large red tissue that is protruding from their eye.
 This condition can affect any breed but it is more common among the following:

 How a Dog May React to Their Cherry Eye

 A dog with a cherry eye will likely be uncomfortable.
 They may be impacted by eye dryness, swelling, irritation, inflammation, and pain.
 It's common for dogs with a cherry eye to paw at the eye and rub their face on the floor, furniture, or other things to relieve their discomfort.
 It's best to seek medical attention right away.

 The owner is usually the first to notice the cherry eye in their dog and a visual diagnosis by a veterinarian will confirm this.
 Advanced testing may be administered if a veterinarian thinks cancer or other conditions may also be present, but otherwise, no invasive tests are needed to diagnose cherry eye.